Longi94/dicemaking-wiki/quickstart/first-set.md

 This guide can help you determine what stage your resin needs to be at for the technique you are using.

 ![pour-road-map.jpg](/pour-road-map.jpg)

+# Common Issues

+## Uncured Resin

+If your resin never fully cures inside your molds (typically caused by improper mixing or temperature issues), it will need to be carefully removed.
+Use proper PPE and carefully scoop out the uncured resin.
+Use some warm soapy water and a soft toothbrush to clean out the rest of the residue inside the molds.
+You can use a little bit of IPA to wipe out any remaining residue as well.

+## Cure Inhibition

+If you experience sticky or improperly cured silicone, you will need to carefully remove your masters from the mold.
+Clean them well with warm soapy water and a soft toothbrush.
+Make sure the numbers are free of any leftover silicone.
+Check our Troubleshooting guide for potential causes and tips before attempting to make the mold again.

+## Soft Cure Resin

+Please see the Troubleshooting slide on soft cure dice.
+You may be able to save them.

+# Photographing Dice

+## Lighting

+Daylight or Diffused Lighting will bring out the best in your dice!

+If you can't use daylight, a light box can help.
+You can also use parchment or baking paper to diffuse an existing light.

+## Set Up

+Using a clean backdrop and simple props (like plants!) can help make your image stand out.

+Using a light box can help create a clean backdrop for your images.

+## Images

+Don't be afraid to take many images and narrow them down as you go.

+Crop in your images to focus on your dice.

+Consider getting a macro lens to highlight the smaller details in your dice (there are some that can attach to most phones).

+Try to avoid using color filters on your dice, they're pretty the way they are!
+If you have to color correct because they aren't photographing true to color, make sure to mention why it's being used so people don't feel misled.

+# Casting Without a Pressure Pot

+1. Put both part A and B into a warm water bath for 15 minutes prior to mixing them together (this helps the bubbles rise to the surface and pop).

+2. pour your two parts together and mix.
+To reduce bubbles use a silicone stir rather than wood sticks as wood is porous and adds to the bubbles.

+3. once done stirring let sit for 2-3 minutes and then spray one spritz of rubbing alcohol to pop any surface bubbles that haven’t quite popped yet.

+4. RIGHT before you pour the resin into the mold spray a spritz of rubbing alcohol into the mold and pour the resin in!

+5. wait another 5ish mins and spray one last spritz to pop surface bubbles and put the lid on!

+> While this will significantly reduce the amount of bubbles without a pressure pot it will be near impossible to get rid of all the bubbles!
+But it’s a good work around if you don’t have one.
+{.is-info}

+Shared by @Bayy | DragonMawDice